Book your Session

 The basis for calculating these Avashtas lies in the natural relationships (friendship or enmity) between the planets.

-The Moon Nodes, Rahu and Ketu, are points of intersection between the Moon’s and Earth’s ecliptic.
 They cause eclipses and are not physical planets.
 In Western astrology, they are often underrated, yet they exert very powerful influences in our lives.

 These nodes are significant points that describe a karmic and evolutionary path in an individual’s birth chart.
 Ketu, the South Node, is referred to as our “castle,” representing where we come from and our security paradigm.
 It shows how we protect ourselves to avoid emotional pain and how we cling to old beliefs.
 However, Ketu is also an indicator of limitations and the suppression of the flow of life.
 These restrictions often lead to dissatisfaction and prevent personal growth.